 Sometimes it’s also great to place the group in their context, like a sports team on the field, hikers in the mountains, or in our case, the red mountains of Southern Utah symbolized home to us all, since that is where most of my family was raised.

 This will prevent your group from squinting into the sun.
 You can avoid those crazy shadows under the eyes and nose by not shooting when the sun is overhead.
-Evening sun just before sunset is soft and warm and much more flattering.
+Golden hour is just before sunset is soft and warm and much more flattering.
 If you have no control over time of day, seek open shade.
 If it’s getting late or if the sun is behind your group, use a flash.

 You can swap heads in Photoshop if you need to, or simply to have more images to choose from.
-When you photograph large groups you most definitely will have some people looking off, blinking, looking at each other, or kids wiggling/making silly faces.
+When you take group photos you most definitely will have some people looking off, blinking, looking at each other, or kids wiggling/making silly faces.
 It’s nice to have a variety of shots to choose from to find the best head or set of non-wandering eyes to use for the final image.

 Make sure everyone is standing near his or her family members.
 This makes it easier for Grandma to show off her posterity in family groupings, rather than trying to find who belongs to whom.
 And if the event is centered around one or two people, put them in the center of the group.
 I put my parents in the center, since this was a shot of their posterity!

 Your subjects won’t know which camera to look at, which will result in wandering eyes in your photos!
-If someone wants to help make kids smile, have them stand above you or right next to you so the subjects are looking in the direction of the camera.
+However, if someone wants to help make kids smile, have them stand above you or right next to you so the subjects are looking in the direction of the camera.

-For example, a tangled necklace, a dirty face or shirt, hair in face, or awkward hand placement.
-First set up your posing and composition, and then look at each person individually just before you take the shot…but try to do this quickly!
+For example, a tangled necklace, a dirty face or shirt, hair in face, or awkward hand placement which is why you always need to be paying attention.
+First, set up your posing and composition.
+Next, look at each person individually just before you take the shot…but try to do this quickly!

-Unfortunately, with large groups attention spans dwindle if you are not prepared with a quick pose in mind.
+Unfortunately, when taking a large group photo attention spans dwindle if you are not prepared with a quick pose in mind.
 With my huge family the objective is is simply to get a shot where everyone is seen, has a decent expression, and looking in the direction of the camera!
 Save your more creative shots for the smaller groupings.

 – Put taller people towards the back and in the center, shorter people in front and on sides, if you are doing a standing pose.

-– Try not to make the group too deep.
+– Try not to make the group photo too deep.
 This will keep all faces in focus.

 – Chins up slightly for no double chins.